-Mr. Burke, age 70, is Chairman of the Partnership for a Drug-Free America.
+Mr. Burke, age 71, is Chairman of the Partnership for a Drug-Free America.
 Prior to his retirement in April 1989 he had been Chairman of the Board and Chief Executive Officer of Johnson & Johnson, a leading manufacturer of health care and other products.
 He joined the Board of Directors of the Company in November 1989 and is a member of the Finance and Compensation Committees of the Board.
-Mr. Burke is a trustee of the Robert Wood Johnson Foundation and a member of the board of the Council of Foreign Relations.
+Mr. Burke is a trustee of the Robert Wood Johnson Foundation, a director of the Center on Addiction and Substance Abuse, and Chairman of the Business Enterprise Trust.
 He also serves on the boards of a number of other foundations, councils and charitable organizations.
+Mr. Burke is the brother of Daniel B. Burke, a nominee for election by Class B Stockholders.